Mediaworks: Experimental and Documentary Approaches to the Moving Image

 Compare offerings and share your lists with others.

 What does it mean to study and create moving images in this age of media proliferation, saturation and commodity culture?
 What is a "critical practice" of media?
 How do we slow down our perception, tune our senses, cultivate patience, deepen our attention, and listen more closely to each other and the world around us?
-How do we put these capacities to work in our critical practices to test the boundaries of traditional approaches to media, participate in vital conversations, and strengthen historically marginalized perspectives?
+How do we put these capacities to work in our practices to test the boundaries of traditional approaches to media, participate in vital conversations, and strengthen historically marginalized perspectives?
 What ethical challenges and responsibilities are at the core of our practice?
 How have historical and contemporary media artists addressed these questions?
 What kind of critical practitioners do we want to become?

-In spring, as a culmination of the year’s work, we will design and produce nonfiction/experimental media projects individually or collaboratively in the wide range of media and forms covered in previous quarters: short film/video, installation, or performance.
+In spring, as a culmination of the yearlong program, we will design and produce nonfiction/experimental media projects individually or collaboratively in the wide range of media and forms covered in previous quarters: short film/video, installation, or performance.
 In lieu of or alongside a smaller project, students will have the opportunity to pursue an internship.
 We will support our creative practice by participating in weekly critiques, visiting artist presentations, screenings, and technical workshops.
 At the end of spring quarter, we will organize and host a public screening of our spring projects.

 This offering will prepare you for careers and advanced study in: